computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

 ## What do you need to turn in?

 * You should submit a literature review.
 This will include the citation information for each paper  (authors, title of paper, publication venue, year of publication, number of pages) in a Works Cited section.
-You should have a 1-2 paragraph description of each paper, plus a 1-2 paragraph explanation of which one you chose to implement as your baseline and why.
+You should have a 1-2 paragraph description of each paper.
+You should also include a 1-2 paragraph explanation of which paper you chose to implement as your published baseline, and why you selected that one.
 * You should submit your code for the baseline system.
 You should also submit a README file explaining how to run it, and reporting its performance on your dev and test set, according to your evaluation metric.
 * A link to your draft slides for your final presentation.